sloria/tidbyt-trains-and-bikes/README.md

 # tidbyt-trains-and-bikes

-Tidbyt app to display NYC subway times for multiple stations and Citibike availability _on one screen_.
+Tidbyt app to display NYC subway times for multiple stations, Citibike availability, and weather _on one screen_.

 ![Screenshot](./assets/screenshot.gif)